hvgp/iprollogical/README.md

 ### List Operation Predicates

-See `01-Anaxandridas.pl` for sample implementations of these predicates.
+See `01-Anaxandridas.pl` for some sample implementations of these predicates, and also the [SWI Prolog List Manipulation Documentation](https://www.swi-prolog.org/pldoc/man?section=lists).
+TOOD: open to the expansion of this table in future; consolidating documentation.

 | Predicate       | Functionality         |
 |-----------------|-----------------------|